Business Insight

 The OAIC can also undertake an investigation and give a determination if it identifies a breach of the Australian Privacy Principles.
 While entities may agree to pay an amount set out in a determination, if they do not, the OAIC must seek enforcement in the Federal Court.

-The tranche 1 reforms will enhance the existing penalty regime and introduce new medium-level and lower-level penalties, as well as infringement notices that may be issued by the OAIC directly, without going to court (although entities will have the option to challenge a penalty notice in the Federal Court).
+The tranche 1 reforms enhance the existing penalty regime and introduce new medium-level and lower-level penalties, as well as infringement notices that may be issued by the OAIC directly, without going to court (although entities will have the option to challenge a penalty notice in the Federal Court).
 This new penalty framework gives the OAIC significantly more options and brings a greater likelihood of smaller and moderate breaches seeing enforcement action.

 For bodies corporate, the revised maximum penalties look like this: